-Amendments to IFRS 7, IFRS 9 and IAS 39 Interest Rate Benchmark Reform
+Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest Rate Benchmark Reform- Phase 2

 The amendments to IFRS 9 and IAS 39 Financial Instruments: Recognition and Measurement provide a number of reliefs, which apply to all hedging relationships that are directly affected by interest rate benchmark reform.
-A hedging relationship is affected if the reform gives rise to uncertainty about the timing and/or amount of benchmark-based cash flows of the hedged item or the hedging instrument.
-These amendments have no impact on the consolidated financial statements of the Group as it does not have any interest rate hedge relationships.
+The amendments provide temporary reliefs which address the financial reporting effects when an interbank offered interest rate (IBOR) is replaced with an alternative nearly risk- free rate (RFR).
+These amendments have no impact on the consolidated financial statements of the Group as the Group does not have any interest rate hedge relationships but may impact future periods should the Group enter into any business combinations.